 The "Record Date" is the official date in which we must be a shareholder of the fund to receive the dividend.

-The "Payable Date" is the date in which the dividend is reinvested in more shares (with no transaction fee) and recorded as a transaction in the History & Statements tab of investors account.
+The "Payable Date" is the date in which the dividend is reinvested in more shares (with no transaction fee) and recorded as a transaction in the History & Statements tab of an investor's account.
 Generally, the cash dividend will be reinvested in more shares as of the closing price on the "Ex-Dividend Date," resulting in more shares than the investor had on the "Ex-Dividend Date" (the day before).
 This brings the account back to its record date value, except for market price changes.
 The only difference for taxable accounts is that the dividend created a tax liability for the investor.

-Many IFA clients don't watch their accounts on a daily basis, so they might not notice these changes we're going to discuss.
-However, some clients do watch their accounts more closely, so we wanted to explain what happens in accounts during this time of dividend distribution and reinvestment.
 A common question we are asked is: "Why did the price of this fund go down when a comparable index was up or why did my fund go down more than the comparable index?"
 In short, it has to do with the dividend payment and the overnight lag in the reinvestment of those dividends.
+Here are a series of illustrations to explain the process of dividend payment and reinvestment.

 The Date of Record

-In looking at the DFSVX position, we see a closing price of $32.36.
+In looking at the DFSVX position, we see a hypothetical closing price of $32.36.
 With a "Quantity" of 1,000 shares, the total "Market Value" is shown as $32,360.00

 The price change is minus $0.35 because the price is $0.35 less than it was at the close of the market the day before.
 In terms of a percentage, this equates to a 1.07% decrease in the value of DFSVX.
+(Again, this is an example of how the process works and not designed to represent any actual numbers you might see.)

 Dividends and the Lag in Fund Values Screen Cap 1